12 Aug Jeff the Killer

 “Jeff,” said Liu, “It’s not that bad….”

 “Not that bad?” said Jeff,” It’s perfect!”
-His family were equally surprised.
+His family was equally surprised.
 Jeff started laughing uncontrollably His parents noticed that his left eye and hand were twitching.

 “Uh… Jeff, are you okay?”